Teenager one of two arrested after $2.2 million meth, cash, guns found

-Two patched gang members have been arrested after $2.2 million worth of methamphetamine, cash and drugs were found during a search in Hawke’s Bay.
+Two patched gang members have been arrested after cash, drugs and $2.2 million worth of methamphetamine was found during a search in Hawke’s Bay.

-A 19-year-old and 34-year-old are facing drug and firearms-related charges after the Napier raid on Tuesday night and were to appear in Hastings District Court on Wednesday.
+A 19-year-old and 34-year-old are facing drug and firearms charges after the Napier raid on Tuesday night and were to appear in Hastings District Court on Wednesday.

 Police said two public Safety Team (PST) officers and a Tactical Dog Team got a lot more than they bargained for when they arrived at an Onekawa address about 6.45 pm, looking for a 19-year-old man with a warrant for his arrest.